Prakash-TechUltra/documentation/content/applications/services/helpdesk/overview/help_center.rst

 --> Teams` and select a team, or create a :doc:`new one
 </applications/services/helpdesk/overview/getting_started>`.

-On the team's settings page, scroll to the :guilabel:`Self-Service` section, and check the box next to :guilabel:`eLearning`.
+On the team's settings page, scroll to the :guilabel:`Help Center` section, and check the box next to :guilabel:`eLearning`.
 A new field will appear below, labeled :guilabel:`Courses`.

 Click the empty field next to :guilabel:`Courses` beneath the :guilabel:`eLearning` feature to